What Are SMS Chatbots?

 We also recommend checking out the following resources that can help with the task.

 With more customers connecting to businesses via text, SMS Chatbots can give a business a competitive edge.
-Whether you use the technology to address customer service needs or increase marketing efforts, keep natural language and customer engagement in mind.
+Whether you use AI technology to address customer service needs or increase marketing efforts, keep natural language and customer engagement in mind.

 Think like a customer.
 Analyze recorded live interactions to identify the most frequent questions.
 Test your SMS Chatbot with a small part of your customer base first.
 Track results.
 Build a bot that helps the customer and incites them to share their experiences with family and friends.